My CFI Book

 Book Versus Lesson Plan Content

-If you are attempting to edit a lesson plan’s content, see the My CFI Book References section below for how the process works.
+If you are attempting to edit a lesson plan’s content, see the My CFI Book References section below for details on the process.
 You may need to edit the corresponding book page instead.

 Adding and Editing Lesson Plans